MagnusRichert/ASAPR/README.md

 ### Script usage

-After measuring all required offsets and preparing your pc you are ready to use the script.
-If your python is installed correctly you can just double click the GUI.py
+After measuring all the required offsets and preparing your PC, you’re ready to use the script.
+If Python is installed correctly, you can simply double-click ASAPR.py to run it.

-The GUI will look like this:
+The GUI will appear as shown below:
 ![GUI](https://private-user-images.githubusercontent.com/90255355/366448982-884d83a1-e6c6-4964-a91c-cf8c9fa59219.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MjYwNjE3NTUsIm5iZiI6MTcyNjA2MTQ1NSwicGF0aCI6Ii85MDI1NTM1NS8zNjY0NDg5ODItODg0ZDgzYTEtZTZjNi00OTY0LWE5MWMtY2Y4YzlmYTU5MjE5LnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNDA5MTElMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjQwOTExVDEzMzA1NVomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPWUwNzNlMzBlMmVkYzcwYjk5MDI4ZjgzNGE3OTI1YWNmMGFkNjVlOTdhNDBmMTVkZGRiZTQwYjY1YjU5OWFkZDgmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0JmFjdG9yX2lkPTAma2V5X2lkPTAmcmVwb19pZD0wIn0.1ysNOYLmC47thJHvhufNYyv85VS9Wzb4XWKl6xOu3sI)

 #### Enter offsets

-In the top left of the GUI you have to enter your measured offsets in mm.
-The tip offset determines the minimal distance between the center of the tip and the well wall.
-It HAS to be at least half of the tip diameter.
-For more robust scratching you might even increase it to 1-2 mm.
+In the top left of the GUI, you need to enter your measured offsets in millimeters.
+The tip offset specifies the minimum distance between the center of the tip and the well wall.
+This value MUST be at least half of the tip diameter.
+For more robust scratching, you might consider increasing this offset to 1-2 mm.

 #### Choose pattern

-Right next to the offsets you can choose between between the patterns: mesh (mutiple lines), circles and svg grapics.
+Next to the offsets you can choose between between three different patterns: mesh (mutiple lines), circles and svg grapics.
 ![Patterns](pictures/pattern.png)

 ##### Mesh

-The mesh pattern is defined through the number of lines and the distance between them.
-It is also possible to scratch just one line through the center of the well.
-If the box for "Repeat with 90° flip" is ticked, the mesh will be scratched again rotated by 90° to create a criss cross pattern.
+The mesh pattern is defined by the number of lines and the distance between them.
+You can also just choose to scratch a single line through the center of the well.
+If the "Repeat with 90° flip" box is checked, the mesh will be scratched again rotated by 90° to create a criss-cross pattern.

 ![Mesh](https://private-user-images.githubusercontent.com/90255355/366449025-db28b08b-c841-4aa9-a9e7-301c1939f099.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MjYwNjE3NTUsIm5iZiI6MTcyNjA2MTQ1NSwicGF0aCI6Ii85MDI1NTM1NS8zNjY0NDkwMjUtZGIyOGIwOGItYzg0MS00YWE5LWE5ZTctMzAxYzE5MzlmMDk5LnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNDA5MTElMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjQwOTExVDEzMzA1NVomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPTdmZGEyMGZiOWQ5NmRkNGViYTIwNzhiMjM4MmRmMjg4MjFlZWRjNGJjMGZhNGQxNmExYWE1MTc1OTU5ZWQ1ZmMmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0JmFjdG9yX2lkPTAma2V5X2lkPTAmcmVwb19pZD0wIn0.22jz2PMN6PlEor-KjUMjWOgpyGrKaihQlsYNy3pJASQ)

 ##### Circles

-The circles pattern is defined through the number of circles, distance between the circles and diameter of the inner most circle.
+The circles pattern is defined by the number of circles, the distance between them, and the diameter of the innermost circle.
 ![Circles](https://private-user-images.githubusercontent.com/90255355/366449035-d2408d5e-7a97-44d5-8d3b-6d777415af6e.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MjYwNjE3NTUsIm5iZiI6MTcyNjA2MTQ1NSwicGF0aCI6Ii85MDI1NTM1NS8zNjY0NDkwMzUtZDI0MDhkNWUtN2E5Ny00NGQ1LThkM2ItNmQ3Nzc0MTVhZjZlLnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNDA5MTElMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjQwOTExVDEzMzA1NVomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPTUyMzM3YmJkMjNmMWEwZDJlZjBjNjVmMGQxMWNkODViZTZlMzIxMDViOGZjMjZjYTBiOTc0NzNhNzUwMmZjYjgmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0JmFjdG9yX2lkPTAma2V5X2lkPTAmcmVwb19pZD0wIn0.X5-_aTXnyX0lhmHGSh6JUubN4PSH6Y6hFkoYLGVSXgs)

 ##### SVG

-To scratch a vector graphic you have to put the file in the same folder as the GUI.py and enter the name.
-The svg should only contain lines and curves as full area scratching is not supported yet.
-As the scratch will just follow the line like a trajectory, it is possible to create larger surfaces by putting lines close to one another.
-The svg will be scaled automatically to the maximun size inside the well.
-If you want it to be smaller you can adjust the scale parameter to values between 1 (maximun size) and zero (basically a point).
+To scratch a vector graphic, place the file in the same folder as ASAPR.py and enter its name.
+The SVG should contain only lines and curves, as full area scratching is not supported yet.
+The scratch will follow the lines like a trajectory, so you can create larger surfaces by placing lines close to each other.
+The SVG will be scaled automatically to the maximum size that fits within the well.
+If you want it to be smaller, you can adjust the scale parameter to values between 1 (maximum size) and 0 (essentially a point).
 ![SVG](https://private-user-images.githubusercontent.com/90255355/366449031-0ffc8c30-f217-4c1c-98f2-72a6498d6566.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MjYwNjQ4NjcsIm5iZiI6MTcyNjA2NDU2NywicGF0aCI6Ii85MDI1NTM1NS8zNjY0NDkwMzEtMGZmYzhjMzAtZjIxNy00YzFjLTk4ZjItNzJhNjQ5OGQ2NTY2LnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNDA5MTElMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjQwOTExVDE0MjI0N1omWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPTBmMDU1MmJiMWUyZDg4OTgyODIyOTRhYmMyNmIwMjM1M2ExNjM4NTg5MTk1NDIzNzFmNjM1N2M1MjJmODI0MDYmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0JmFjdG9yX2lkPTAma2V5X2lkPTAmcmVwb19pZD0wIn0.wvKChsnhkhoRdtjMz2rJWERlHSqboqKIw1na7bqBJBI)

 #### Movement settings

-Next to the patterns you can enter the movement speed of the printhead during moving and scratching in mm/s.
-Be aware that there are limitations to these speeds in the printer settings, mainly noticeable for the z-speed.
-If you want to scratch your pattern multiple times you can increase the "Scratch Cycles" from 1 to how many you like.
-To use the autoleveling function of your printer it has to be enabled with a tickbox here.
+Next to the patterns, you can set the movement speed of the printhead during both movement and scratching, in mm/s.
+Note that there are limitations to these speeds in the printer settings, especially for the Z-axis speed.
+If you want to scratch your pattern multiple times, you can increase the "Scratch Cycles" value from 1 to however many cycles you desire.
+To enable the auto-leveling function of your printer, check the corresponding tickbox.

 #### Cleaning

-If you want to clean the tip before/after scratching a well plate, you can place one or more cleaning containers and specify their coordinates in a "clean.txt" file.
-An example of the file content is provided below.
-The cleaning will draw circles with "Number" amount of cirlces, "Depth" and "Radius" inside the cleaning container.
-The depth is relative to the specified "Z" coordinate.
-The "/" marks the end of the data for one container.
-You can add as many of these sections as you like.
+To clean the tip before or after scratching a well plate, you can set up one or more cleaning containers and specify their coordinates in a "clean.txt" file.
+The cleaning process involves moving the tip in a specified number of circles within each container.
+Below is an example of the file content format:

 ~~~bash
 X: 150